sestaton/archive2itunes/README.md

 ## INSTALLATION

 Perl must be installed, along with a few modules to use this tool.
-The following will take care of the dependencies.
+The following command will take care of the dependencies and install the application.

     curl -sL cpanmin.us | perl - https://github.com/sestaton/archive2itunes

-Note that the above command requires [git](http://git-scm.com/).
+(Note that the above command requires [git](http://git-scm.com/)).

 Alternatively, download a [release](https://github.com/sestaton/archive2itunes/releases), unpack it, and run the following commands.